aleventhal/treegrid-example/README.md

 </tr>
 <tr>
 <th>JAWS</th>
-<li>Row navigation: requires Chrome Canary otherwise won't ready name<br>Also, levels not reported
+<li>Row navigation: requires Chrome Canary otherwise won't ready name
+<li>Levels not reported
+<li>Collapse/expand, nothing reported
 <td>
   <li>Row navigation: levels not reported
   <li>Column navigation: no issues found
-  <li>Other: when collapsing/expanding: new collapsed/expanded state not spoken, says "row unselected"
+  <li>Other: when collapsing/expanding: new collapsed/expanded state not spoken, says "row unselected", but nothing useful
 </td>
 <td>Could not figure out how to interact with the control in a reasonable manner</td>
 <td></td>